-- Write programs to handle data for a wide variety of applications
+- Writing programs to handle data for a wide variety of applications

-- Operate and coordinate automated networks, datalinks and circuits
+- Operating and coordinating automated networks, datalinks and circuits

-- Apply diagnostic, corrective and recovery techniques to information systems
+- Applying diagnostic, corrective and recovery techniques to information systems

-- Provide telecommunications and computer-related training and assistance
+- Providing telecommunications and computer-related training and assistance

-- Perform preventive and corrective maintenance on state-of-the-art equipment
+- Performing preventive and corrective maintenance on state-of-the-art equipment

-- Operate and maintain a global satellite telecommunications system
+- Operating and maintaining global satellite telecommunications systems

 Training & Advancement

-For individuals working in Navy information technology, pay is dependent upon rank or rate and years in service.
+Information Systems Technicians are rewarded with excellent benefits – including competitive pay that’s dependent upon rank or rate and years in service.
 Like most positions, your increase in rate and rank is earned.
 Promotions depend upon your performance and time in service.